Stuck-At-Home Moms: The Pandemic's Devastating Toll On Women

 Buildup of rage in recent years

 The pandemic has certainly poked the bear.
-And the large numbers of women leaving the workforce seems like a collective cry of anguish, and an anger that is spilling out into local Facebook groups, Twitter feeds, blog posts, and even obituaries.
+And the large numbers of women leaving the workforce seems like a collective cry of anguish, and an anger that is spilling out into local Facebook groups, Twitter feeds, blog posts and even obituaries.

 Part of this stems from recent history, when many women simmered with rage in the wake of the #MeToo movement, leading to an outpouring of stories of humiliation or being molested by men.
-And soon after, millions of women marched the streets after the last presidential election, seethed during the confirmation of Supreme Court Justice Brett Kavanaugh, and finally grieved the death of Justice Ruth Bader Ginsberg, who spent a lifetime fighting for women's rights.
+And soon after, millions of women marched the streets after the last presidential election, seethed during the confirmation of Supreme Court Justice Brett Kavanaugh and finally grieved the death of Justice Ruth Bader Ginsburg, who spent a lifetime fighting for women's rights.

 And now again, there's a sense of hopelessness and loss of control, which contributes to the stress and exasperation that is on full display on social media.

 "I am tired.
 And I am angry.
 Livid in fact.
 Filled with rage," Selena Laurence writes in a Medium post.
 Laurence, mother to a teenage son and a college-going daughter, writes about being worried about the challenges of protecting them.
-She recounts how she gets her entire family tested for COVID-19 when she goes to visit her 80-year-old father who is in treatment for cancer.
-They also quarantine, drive eight hours, and then only to interact with her parents outdoors.
+She recounts how she gets her entire family tested for the coronavirus when she goes to visit her 80-year-old father, who is in treatment for cancer.
+They also quarantine, drive eight hours and then only interact with her parents outdoors.
 "It.
 Is.
 Exhausting," she says.

 What's at stake: Future earnings and the glass ceiling

-Women are taking it in the chin, up and down the income spectrum.
-A large portion of job losses during the pandemic has come in businesses like restaurants and hotels, both sectors with high female employment.
-Many of them are low income, and the impact on their households is devastating.
+Women are taking it on the chin, up and down the income spectrum.
+A large portion of job losses during the pandemic has come in businesses such as restaurants and hotels, both sectors with high female employment.
+Many of them are low-income, and the impact on their households is devastating.

 All this reverses years of gains made by women.
-In 1948, when the Labor Department started tracking the data, only a third of women held jobs, but that number had nearly doubled by the late 1990s.
+In 1948, when the Labor Department started tracking the data, a third of women held jobs, but that number had nearly doubled by the late 1990s.
 The ratio of women working has now fallen below 57% for the first time since 1988.

 The scars from this time can linger, especially given the consequences for the financial stability of women.
 An employment gap of just one year leads to a 39% decrease in annual earnings and that increases over time, according to a report from the Institute for Women's Policy Research.
 It also reduces women's chances of breaking the glass ceiling and becoming future leaders in society.